igniterealtime/Openfire/README.md

 Making changes
 ==============
 The project uses [Maven](https://maven.apache.org/) and as such should import straight in to your favourite Java IDE.
 The directory structure is fairly straightforward.
-The code is contained in two key folders:
+The main code is contained in:

 * `Openfire/xmppserver` - a Maven module representing the core code for Openfire itself
-* `Openfire/plugins` - a number of modules for the various [plugins](https://www.igniterealtime.org/projects/openfire/plugins.jsp) available

 Other folders are:
 * `Openfire/build` - various files use to create installers for different platforms
 * `Openfire/distribution` - a Maven module used to bring all the parts together
 * `Openfire/documentation` - the documentation hosted at [igniterealtime.org](https://www.igniterealtime.org/projects/openfire/documentation.jsp)
 * `Openfire/i18n` - files used for internationalisation of the admin interface
+* `Openfire/plugins` - Maven configuration files to allow the various [plugins](https://www.igniterealtime.org/projects/openfire/plugins.jsp) available to be built
 * `Openfire/starter` - a small module that allows Openfire to start in a consistent manner on different platforms

 To build the complete project including plugins, run the command
 ```
-mvn verify
+./mvnw verify
 ```

 However much of the time it is only necessary to make changes to the core XMPP server itself in which case the command
 ```
-mvn verify -pl distribution -am
+./mvnw verify -pl distribution -am
 ```
 will compile the core server and any dependencies, and then assemble it in to something that can be run.